HRL-dev/Ames-Housing-Predictions/Deliverables/README_HL.md

-# Helping a Car Collector Find the Right Spot
+# Helping a Car Collector Sell Their Home for the Right Price

 ## Links to Relevant Notebooks